george-steel/sigdigs-ebook/md-content/glossary.md

 :   The mountain home of much of the goblin nation in Britain.

 Agenspræc
-:   Literally "other-speech," this term of art refers to the incantation required to authorize or remove a Floo connection to an established network.
+:   Literally “other-speech,” this term of art refers to the incantation required to authorize or remove a Floo connection to an established network.

 Alþing
-:   The fortress-like headquarters of the Council of Westphalia, the Alþing (or "All-**Thing**") serves as an information warehouse and the site of fiery debates.
+:   The fortress-like headquarters of the Council of Westphalia, the Alþing (or “All-**Thing**”) serves as an information warehouse and the site of fiery debates.

 Americas
 :   See **Westphalia, Council of**.

-Bogdanov, Agapa "Ilya" Ilyichna
+Bogdanova, Agapa “Ilya” Ilyinichna
-:   Head of the Office for the
-Detection and Confiscation of Counterfeit Defensive Spells and Protective Objects, Ilya is an efficient older witch of Russian extraction.
+:   Head of the Office for the Detection and Confiscation of Counterfeit Defensive Spells and Protective Objects, Ilya is an efficient older witch of Russian extraction.
 She is a graduate of the Durmstrang Institute, and maintains close ties with its faculty.

 Bones, Amelia
 :   As the Chief Warlock, Madame Amelia Bones serves as